PlayFab/ActionScriptSDK/README.md

 4. testTitleData.json file required for example unit-test-project
 ----

-This file provides your secret title information to the unit-test project, so it can execute tests in your own PlayFab title
+This sdk includes an optional example project that is used by PlayFab to verify sdk features are fully functional.
+The testTitleData.json file provides your secret title information to the unit-test project, so it can execute tests in your own PlayFab title.

 The format is as follows: